The SPIN Selling Method — I Took a Deep Dive so You Don’t Have to

 Investigating

-Investigation is the most important phase of SPIN Selling.
-It’s equivalent to the discovery call: You’re figuring out how your product can help the buyer, identifying their priorities and buying criteria, and gaining credibility by asking relevant, targeted, strategic questions.
+Investigation is the most critical phase of SPIN Selling.
+It’s equivalent to the discovery call: You’re figuring out how your product can help the buyer, identifying their priorities and buying criteria, and gaining credibility by asking relevant, targeted, and strategic questions.

 According to Rackham, a strong question strategy can improve your close rate by 20%.